jacobkap/crimebythenumbers/docs/functions.md

 #> [1] "http://www.the-numbers.com/box-office-chart/daily/2018/07/04"
 ```

 Inside our function code we need to make the "Constant" variable but let's rename it "url" since that better describes what it is.
 Since the date is what is inputted into the function, we don't need to make that variable.
-Our `paste()` function is the same as above but with with these new variable names - since the parameter inputted is called "date" that is the variable name we need to include in the `paste()`.
-And we can call it a new name - "url_date" - in the code just to simplify things.
+Our `paste()` function is the same as above but with with these new variable names - since the parameter inputted is called `date` that is the variable name we need to include in the `paste()`.
+And we can call it a new name - `url_date` - in the code just to simplify things.
 Then put this variable in the () of `read_html()` and it will go to the proper page based on the date we input.

 ```r